vpec/helloworld-pipeline/README.md

-# helloworld-pipeline: Automated CI/CD pipeline and Kubernetes deployment for a helloworld Rest app
+# helloworld-pipeline: Automated CI/CD pipeline ending in Kubernetes deployment

 The purpose of this repository is to create a **continuous integration and continuous deployment pipeline** for a helloworld application, ending with a **Kubernetes deployment**.